This guide refers to the functions available in the spatial portal version 2.0.

 The Add to Map | Facet allows the user to add all occurrence records for one or more classes of a species attribute (facet) or class derived from a contextual layer to the map (see image below for the choices of facet).

-Note, this option does not allow for the faceting of previously defined areas, or for the use of species or species assemblages layers.
-However, occurence records can be filtered by an area defined during the process, as explained below.
+Note: this option does not allow for the faceting of previously defined areas, or for the use of species or species assemblages layers.
+However, occurrence records can be filtered by an area defined during the process, as explained below.

 Add Facet to a selected area

 - Select the area you wish to be faceted.
 The Define new area option will involve an extra step (please refer to Add Area for additional information).

 - Select what type of records you want.
 It is best to choose only spatially-valid records, unless this yields too few records for the application.

 - Choose one or more classes from the selected facet.

 The current facet-able variables are (but these can change as new data is added):